 One: Like Hell we are!
 We're going after them!

 Kallen: But we're in a submarine!
 There's no way we'll make it in time!

-The Ditz: All of the characters, but especially Suzaku, who gets extra points for mental retardation.
+- Special mention goes to Suzaku, who gets extra points for mental retardation.

 - From episode 6:Lelouch: Well Suzaku, it was great to have you over for dinner.
 Although there was really no need for you to eat all of the silverware.